Welcome to Transitional Ministries Association of Australia

 - Committing to new leadership

 The methods of working with the tasks are unique to each church.
-The result of the process can assist a search committee in finding a new pastor.
+The result of the process can assist a search committee in finding a new pastor or determining an alternative appropriate direction for its future pursuit in biblical ministry.

 The Australian association was formed to facilitate on-going training and development of Intentional Interim Ministries in Australia.
 In the first 3 years of Intentional Interim Ministry in Australia, training was carried out by the Center for Congregational Health.
 In 2001, 4 Australian pastors were equipped as trainers.

-The association works with denominational leaders of Intentional Interim Ministers and ministers, including Baptists, Churches of Christ, Uniting, Anglican, Presbyterian, independent Pentecostal.
+The association works with Intentional Interim Ministers and Interim Ministers, including Baptists, Churches of Christ, Uniting, Anglican, Presbyterian, independent Pentecostal.